prateekagr21/Flight-booking-time-series-analysis/README.md

 ## Did Cross Validation
 Measuring the Forecast Error by Comparing the Predicted values with Actual values!

-## Plotted the Performance matrix of :
+## Plotted the Performance matrix of the following :
 - Mean Squared Error(MSE)
 - Root Mean Squared Error(RMSE)
 - Mean Absolute Error(MAE)